kunaldhotre99/Author_gender_profiling/README.md

 and run the kernal.

 ## accessing the predicted values
-The final predicted labels will be converted to the csv file format with the name pred_labels.csv
+The final predicted labels will be converted to the .csv file format with the name pred_labels.csv